-The son was silent seeing that the mom had perfect scores when she was his age.
+The son was silent, seeing that the mom had perfect scores when she was his age.
 She had said all she wanted.
-The impact on the boy was far more than all her “scolding.”
+The impact on the boy was far more than all her "scolding."

-Action, they say, speaks louder (and clearer) than voice.
+Action, they say, speaks louder (and clearer) than words.
 The best teacher, the best mom or dad, the best religious leader, is the one who lives what he or she stands for, what the person teaches.
 A sincere effort to live what we preach, despite human weaknesses, is a sure sign of integrity.

 Speaking about the religious leaders of the time, the Lord Jesus said to the crowds and his disciples: “The scribes and the Pharisees sit on Moses’ seat; so practice and observe whatever they tell you, but not what they do; for they preach, but do not practice (Mt 23:1-3).

 As a priest, these words speak directly to me.
 Do I practice what I preach?
 Or do I downplay one aspect or another of the gospel simply because it makes me uncomfortable or challenges my way of life?
-When I cherry pick what is convenient from God's Word instead of accepting and honestly committing to live all by God's grace, the consequences can be disastrous.
+When I cherry-pick what is convenient from God's Word instead of accepting and honestly committing to live all by God's grace, the consequences can be disastrous.